 Laura is the full-time Event and Administrative Coordinator for SoGES, focused on logistics and planning.
 She is responsible for event planning, travel booking and reimbursements, purchasing, conference services, main office management, and many other support services.
 Laura is a CSU Alumni, having received her B.S. in Human Development and Family Studies in 2009.
 Prior to coming to SoGES, Laura worked as an Events Coordinator through the City of Fort Collins for 6 years.

 Emily is an undergraduate student studying Political Science focused on Environmental Policy with a minor in Global Environmental Sustainability.
 With a passion for social change and science, she decided to pursue sustainability related issues in the political realm.
 She started off participating in student-led green clubs and service clubs in high school where she gained leadership experience.
 She is excited to take on her first year as Director of the Student Sustainability Center for the 2016-2017 school year.

-Craig Starger is the Research Liaison Officer at the Colorado Global Hub of Future Earth.
+Craig Starger is the Research Enabling Lead at the Colorado Global Hub of Future Earth.
 He is based at the School of Global Environmental Sustainability at Colorado State University.

 Laurel Milliken maintains the IT assets and infrastructure at the Future Earth secretariat.
 She is a graduate of Colorado State University with degrees in political science, business, and computer information systems.
 Prior to joining Future Earth, she worked in software, banking, and teaching English.
 Laurel is passionate about creating efficient and user-friendly technical solutions.